sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

     sage: R.CartanMatrix()
     [ [ 2, -1 ], [ -3, 2 ] ]

 Note the ``'"G"'`` which is evaluated in GAP as the string ``"G"``.

-The purpose of this section is to use this example to show how one might write a Python/Sage program whose input is, say, ``('G',2)`` and whose output is the matrix above (but as a Sage Matrix -- see the code in the directory ``SAGE_ROOT/devel/sage/sage/matrix/`` and the corresponding parts of the Sage reference manual).
+The purpose of this section is to use this example to show how one might write a Python/Sage program whose input is, say, ``('G',2)`` and whose output is the matrix above (but as a Sage Matrix---see the code in the directory ``SAGE_ROOT/devel/sage/sage/matrix/`` and the corresponding parts of the Sage reference manual).

 First, the input must be converted into strings consisting of legal GAP commands.
-Then the GAP output, which is also a string, must be parsed and converted if possible to a corresponding Sage/Python class object.
+Then the GAP output, which is also a string, must be parsed and converted if possible to a corresponding Sage/Python object.

 ::

     def cartan_matrix(type, rank):
         """
-        Return the Cartain matrix of given Chevalley type and rank.
+        Return the Cartan matrix of given Chevalley type and rank.

         INPUT:
             type -- a Chevalley letter name, as a string, for